-It was here at that meet-up that I met three inspiring people.
-Phil, a coach that had created these meetings.
+It was here that I met three inspiring people.
+Phil, a coach had created these meetings.
 Steve Adair and Tony Fieldler.
-I have met others around the country that also incorporate the principles into their daily lives.
-There are 3Ps coaches throughout the world.

 I don’t know what happened or what was said that evening.

-As we sit in these times of uncertainty, I have kept myself safe in the knowledge that “This too will pass.
+As we sit in these times of uncertainty, I have kept myself safe knowing that “This too will pass.”

-I also meditate although not every day, I do journal, again, not every day, and I use a technique called Emotional Freedom Technique or Tapping.
-These are just some tools that I teach clients to use to help them re-centre and align.
+I do meditate, although not every day; I do journal, again, not every day and use a technique called Emotional Freedom Technique or Tapping.

 I was AF (Alcohol-Free) for two years.
-I now have the occasional glass of wine or gin & tonic; I can savour the subtle flavours, not the effects.
+I now have the occasional glass of wine or gin & tonic; I am able to savour the subtle flavours, not the effects.
 A feeling that I am experiencing life instead of sheltering myself away from fear and pain.
-I also have enjoyed exploring AF drinks to savour as a substitute, and I have to say I still can do crazy things, only I am now fully in control, and I can remember the next day with a clear mind and a full day ahead of me.